 Plan investment gains and losses.
-As part of your year-end tax planning, review investments that you hold outside of your tax-deferred accounts to see if there may be opportunities to save taxes.
+As part of your year-end tax planning, review investments that you hold outside of your tax-deferred accounts to check for opportunities to save taxes.

-If you have already realized (or expect to realize) a large capital gain this year, consider whether you are holding securities in your portfolio that you want to sell because they haven't performed up to your expectations.
+If you have already realized (or expect to realize) a large capital gain this year, consider whether you are holding securities in your portfolio that you could sell because they haven't performed up to your expectations.
 Realizing capital losses before the end of the year would allow you to use those losses to offset your capital gains.
+But before making such a decision, speak with your tax and financial advisors.